martinandrovich/rb-rovi/README.md

 Navigate to `../rb-rovi/ws/` and run `source devel/setup.bash` to load the necessary environment variables to access the commands to run the packages of this repository.
 The workspace simulation can then be launched by running `roslaunch rovi_gazebo workcell.launch`.

+For example, the integrated system test can be run by first running `source devel/setup.bash`.
+Then, the simulation environemnt is launched by running `roslaunch rovi_system planning.moveit.launch` (unpause the simulation in Gazebo) and the integration test node is launched by running `rosrun rovi_system planning_integrated` in a seperate terminal (also after sourcing).

 ## Versioning

 We use [SemVer][semver] for versioning.
 For the versions available, see the [releases on this repository][releases].
 Furthermore, this [changelog] documents the most relevant changes.